Handbook

 -

-Calling our 24hr absence line at (408) 252-6290 ext.
+Call our 24-hour absence line at (408) 252-6290 ext.
 6. Make sure to spell your student’s name and specify their 6-digit student ID number.

 ABSENCE NOTIFICATIONS